Caetanods/ratematrix/README.md

 For more information on the kind of models implemented here and their performance with empirical and simulated data, please refer to our article available at (http://biorxiv.org/content/early/2017/01/25/102939)

-This package is under development.
-Although most of the functionality is already working without any problems, please contact the author (caetanods1[at]gmail.com) if you are interested in using this package for any publication.
+If you use the package please cite "Caetano, D. S., and L. J. Harmon.
+2017. ratematrix: an R package for studying evolutionary integration among several traits on phylogenetic trees.
+Methods in Ecolology and Evolution http://dx.doi.org/10.1111%2F2041-210X.12826 "

+Please contact the author (caetanods1[at]gmail.com) if you have any question, problem or suggestion for the package.
+The authors also watch and update the github 'issues' tab.

 Installation depends on 'devtools'.
 ```{r,R.options=list(max.print=20)}